alpesis-web/atr/tech/20140416-Machine_Learning_Unsupervised_Learning.md

 - no derivative (or hard to find)
 - possibly many small optima

+Random restart hillclimbing
+- multple tries to find a good starting place
+- not much more expensive (constant factor)

 ## 2. Clustering
 ## 3. Feature Selection
 ## 4. Feature Transformation